 Ground floor – entrance

-Here is the permanent exhibition.
-Around one hundred pictures and a few sculptures are collected in the permanent exhibition.
-The most impressive works for me are the originals of «Andy Warhol – Campbell’s Condensed Tomato Soup» (1962) or «Max Bill – Nr.
+The main floor of the museum houses the permanent collection which includes over one hundred paintings and additional sculptures.
+Personal favorites of mine are the originals of «Andy Warhol – Campbell’s Condensed Tomato Soup» (1962) and «Max Bill – Nr.
 43» (1965) as well of course all the amazing works of Claude Monet.
-The collection also reveals a substantial inventory of «Appenzeller Bauernmalerei» with works by Lämmler or Haim.
-There is only one museum in Switzerland which shows a work of Federico Baroccis and it’s here!
-The work «Saint Sebastian» is an absolute rarity, it was made between 1590-1595 and it’s one from six similar paintings which are still preserved.
+The collection also includes a substantial array of «Appenzeller Bauernmalerei» with works by Lämmler or Haim.
+Uniquely, the museum possesses the only work of Federico Baroccis on display in Switzerland, «Saint Sebastian».
+Completed between 1590 and 1595, it is an absolute rarity as it is one from only six similar paintings which are still in existence today.